danielegasparri/span-gui/span/readme_span.txt

         f) Heliocentric correction = performs the heliocentric correction on the spectra.
 The 'Single' option require a location, that can be selected from the 'loc.list' button (it requires an internet connection the first time!).
 The other fields are the date in the format YYYY-MM-DD and the RA and Dec. of the observed object (in decimals).
 In the 'I have a file' option, available only for the 'Process all' mode, a list file with location, date, RA and Dec. coordinates for each object is required.

     b) Spectra processing frame
-        a) Rebin = performs a rebin/resample of the spectra in linear wavelength step ('pix.lin' option, with the step in nm) and in sigma linear step ('sigma lin.' option, with the sigma step in km/s);
+        a) Rebin = performs a rebin/resample of the spectra in linear wavelength step ('pix.lin' option, with the step in A) and in sigma linear step ('sigma lin.' option, with the sigma step in km/s);
         b) Degrade resolution = degrades the resolution of the spectra from R to R, from R to FWHM and from FWHM to FWHM;
-        c) Normalise spectrum to = normalises the spectra to the wavelength provided by the user (in nm);
+        c) Normalise spectrum to = normalises the spectra to the wavelength provided by the user (in A);
         d) Sigma broadening = broads the spectra by convolving with a gaussian function with the standard deviation provided by the user, in km/s.
 Remember that the real broadening of the spectra will be the quadratic sum between the broadening and the instrumental sigma of the spectra;
         e) Add noise = adds a random Poisson noise to the spectra with a SNR defined by the user.
 Remember that the final SNR of the spectra will the sum in quadrature between the added noise and the intrinsic SNR of the spectra;
         f) Continuum modelling = models the continuum shape with two options: 1) Simple filtering of the continuum by reducing the spectrum to a very small resolution (R = 50), and 2) polynomial fitting, with the possibility to masks emission/contaminated regions.
 Both the continuum models can be divided or subtracted to the original spectrum;